-Note: When a program defines a process, it is automatically given access to the process's root activity.
-(This enables the defining program to access the process containers and root activity containers before running the process.)
-When a program gains access to a root activity by means of either a DEFINE PROCESS or an ACQUIRE PROCESS command, the process is known as the acquired process.
+Note: When a program defines a process, it is automatically given access to root activity for the process.
+This enables the defining program to access the process containers and root activity containers before running the process.
+When a program gains access to a root activity with either a DEFINE PROCESS or an ACQUIRE PROCESS command, the process is known as the acquired process.